darcular/TwitterProject/README.md

 - Two log files will be created after first start.
 The log can trace the index for harvester recovery

 ##CBDStreetsHarvester
+This harvester is used for harvesting historical tweets data exactly on streets in Melbourne CBD
 - Install via command: $ cd CBDStreetsHarvester/ && mvn clean package
 - Launch via command: $ java -jar run-RoadHarvester-1.0-SNAPSHOT.jar (IP of database) (streetIndex(optional))
 - Two log files will be created after first start.
 The log can trace the index for harvester recovery

 ##MainHighwayHarvester
+This harvester is used for harvesting historical tweets data exactly on several main streets/highways in Melbourne
 - Install via command: $ cd MainHighwayHarvester/ && mvn clean package
 - Launch via command: $ java -jar run-MainStreetHavester-1.0-SNAPSHOT.jar (IP of database) (streetIndex(optional))
 - Two log files will be created after first start.
 The log can trace the index for harvester recovery

 ##RealTimeHarvester
+A real time tweets harvester monitoring the whole Melbourne city
 - Install via command: $ cd MainHighwayHarvester/ && mvn clean package
 - Launch via command: $ java -jar run-realtimeTweets-1.0-SNAPSHOT.jar
 - I hardcode this harvester to send data to a tomcat7 server at the same host (127.0.0.1:8080).
 So the web server and this harvester need to be launched at the same server (order independent)